-Located on top of a vast underwater mountain range, the Maldives is a string of idyllic islands, encircled by the translucent, ever-changing waters of the Indian Ocean.
-The complex and vibrant coral atolls truly live up to the hype – the sheer beauty of the coral reef, the cyan-blue waters, skyline of coconut palm trees, whiter-than-white sand beaches, isolation, and inviting people all contribute to this tropical oasis.
+Located on top of a vast underwater mountain range, the Maldives is a string of idyllic islands encircled by the translucent, ever-changing waters of the Indian Ocean.
+The complex and vibrant coral atolls truly live up to the hype – the sheer beauty of the coral reef, the cyan-blue waters, the skyline of coconut palm trees, whiter-than-white sand beaches, isolation, and inviting people all to contribute to this tropical oasis.
 Why wouldn’t you want to go?

 Malé is the throbbing heart of the Maldives.
 Extraordinary and densely crowded, it’s a stark contrast to the laid-back atmosphere found elsewhere in the country.
 The Malé Hukuru Miskiiy’s coral stone structure dates back to 1656, making it the oldest mosque in the country.
 Carved with Quranic script and intricate decorations, it commemorates the introduction of Islam to the Maldives.